michaeldzjap/waveplayer/README.md

 ```
 bower install waveplayer.js
 ```
-After that the package may be directly included in a `<script>` tag:
+After that the package may be directly included using a `<script>` tag:
 ```html
 <script src="path-to-waveform-js/waveplayer.min.js"></script>
 ```
-or may be imported (ES6) in your JavaScript file:
+or may be imported (ES6) in your own scripts files:
 ```javascript
 import WavePlayer from 'waveplayer';
 ```